janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 ~~~
 {: title="Example Philatelist component deployment."}

 Each component in the above diagram, represents a logical function.
-Many boxes could be running within a single server, or they could be fully distrubuted, or anything in between.
+Many of the functions represented by these boxes could be running within a single server, or they could be fully distrubuted, or, perhaps more likely, something in between.

-Provider components (61, 82, 91) are running on a telemetry source system that supports a YANG-based telemetry data server.
+Provider components (61, 82, 91) are running on a Network Element system that supports a YANG-based telemetry data server.
 The telemetry data flows from the telemetry source system to a Time Series Database (TSDB).

-Collector components (51, 72, 81) ensure the Providers are programmed properly to deliver the telemetry data to the TSDB designated by the collector.
-In some cases this flow may be direct from the source to the TSDB, in other cases, it may be going through the collector.
-In some cases the collector may be polling the source, in others it may have set up an automatic, periodic subscription.
+Collector components (51, 72, 81) ensure the Providers are programmed properly to deliver the telemetry data to the TSDB Partition designated by the Collector.
+In some cases this flow may be direct (e.g. via a message bus) from the Provider to the TSDB, in other cases, it may be going through the Collector.
+In some cases the collector may be polling the Provider, in others it may have set up an automatic, periodic subscription.

-Many telemetry source systems will not have any on-board YANG-based telemetry server.
-Such servers will instead be managed by a collector specialized to handle a particular kind of source server (53, 54).
-These specialized collectors are still responsible to set up a telemetry data stream from them to the collector's TSDB.
-In this case, the collector will also supply a YANG description (52, 55) of the incoming data stream.
+Many telemetry Provider systems will not have any on-board YANG-based telemetry server.
+Such servers will instead be managed by a Collector capable of handling a particular kind of Provider (53, 54).
+Such a Collector is still responsible to set up a telemetry data stream to the Collector's TSDB.
+In this case, the Collector will also supply a YANG description (52, 55) of the incoming data stream.

 Processor components (21, 41, 71) are transforming the data stream in some way, e.g. converting from one unit of measurement to another, or adjusting the data values recorded to also include some aspect that this particular sensor is not taking into account.